Strong-to-weak spontaneous breaking of 1-form symmetry and intrinsically mixed topological order: Example: random vertex term

 In this section, we will first show that the density matrix constructed by summing over all disorder realizations takes the form

-where the effective inverse temperature $\beta_A$ is determined by $\Delta_A^2$.
+where the effective inverse temperature $\beta_A$ is determined by $\Delta_A^2$, and $N$ is the number of vertices.
 Note that this result depends not only on the amplitude but also the distribution of the disorder; we will show in Sec.~\ref{srhoAv} that if we instead use bimodal disorder, we only obtain density matrices of the form (\ref{rhoAv}) with $\beta=0$ or $\beta=\infty$.

-Before we proceed further, it is worth noting that the exact same density matrix can also be found in (1) the toric code at finite temperature with the coefficient $\lambda_B$ of the $B_p$ term taken to infinity and (2) toric code systems prepared by finite depth circuit, measurement, and error correction (see Refs. \cite{Chamon2007, Hamma_2009, iqbal2024topological, Tantivasadakarn_2024, lee2022decoding, Zhu_2023, Iqbal_2023, Iqbal_2024}), if there is a nonzero rate of measurement error.
+Before we proceed further, it is worth noting that the same density matrix can also be found in (1) the toric code at finite temperature with the coefficient $\lambda_B$ of the $B_p$ term taken to infinity and (2) toric code systems prepared by finite depth circuit, measurement, and error correction (see Refs. \cite{Chamon2007, Hamma_2009, iqbal2024topological, Tantivasadakarn_2024, lee2022decoding, Zhu_2023, Iqbal_2023, Iqbal_2024}), if there is a nonzero rate of measurement error.
 In the latter setting, $B_p=1$ automatically for all plaquettes due to the choice of measurement basis, as long as the finite-depth circuit has no error.
 However, $A_v=\pm 1$ depending on the outcome of the measurement on the ancillas.
 One must then correct for the $A_v=-1$ vertices by appropriate application of string operators.
 However, if there is a measurement error where the sign of an ancilla measurement is read off incorrectly, then one generally obtains a toric code state with a small percentage of vertices with $A_v=-1$.
 It follows from the results in this section that for any nonzero rate of measurement error, the resulting density matrix only forms a classical memory, and demonstrates SW-SSB.
 This gives some physical intuition for why measurement error, even at small probability, is much more detrimental than incoherent noise.

 In the following sections, we will show that the density matrix in (\ref{rhoAv}) demonstrates a SW-SSB phase for any nonzero value of $\Delta_A^2$.
 In this phase, the density matrix is equivalent to (\ref{SW-SSBz2}).
 Furthermore, it always has CMI as defined in section \ref{sentanglementmain} of $\log 2$, and the corresponding Choi state has TEE $\log 2$.
 In addition, we will derive an exact path of gapped, local Hamiltonians interpolating between a parent Hamiltonian of the Choi state of (\ref{rhoAv}) and that of a pure toric code state with a decoupled product state, to show explicitly that these two Choi states are equivalent.